 The Pig Hotel at Brockenhurst

-The Pig is a boutique, country hotel which is famous amongst foodies for the quality of its dishes.
+The Pig is a boutique, country hotel which is famous for the quality of its local ingredients and dishes.
 Visitors come from near and far to sample the 25-mile menu in the main restaurant, so book well in advance.

 The vibe in the garden is extremely informal and perfect for a laid-back lunch in the sun.
 We tried the pastrami and pickled chillies and the vegetarian option with Isle of Wight tomatoes and oyster mushrooms.
 Both were delicious.